Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Hypoallergenic: No

 This food is made from real turkey and a blend of natural fiber to support your cat’s digestive health.
 It also provides your cat with 25 essential vitamins and minerals to support its well-being.
 This food is 100% balanced nutrition-wise and is suitable as a long-term diet for a cat with mild IBS symptoms.
 This food does not contain any added flavors or preservatives, which makes a decent percentage of the food natural.
 It does contain a large portion of grains if that’s an ingredient you want to avoid feeding to a sensitive cat.
-It seems to have a high number of filler and by-products added into the recipe.
+It seems to have a high number of fillers and by-products added to the recipe.

 Pros